Natchathiram Nagargiradhu: Cast

+Production

+In 2021, it was reported that Ranjith's next film after the action film Sarpatta Parambarai would be a romance, titled Natchathiram Nagargiradhu.
+Filming concluded that December.
+Transgender actress Sherin Celin Mathew, who played Sylvia in the film, died by suicide on 17 May 2022 in Kochi.

 Release

+Theatrical

 The film was released theatrically on 31 August 2022.

 Home media

-The digital rights of the film has been bagged by Netflix.
-The film began streaming on Netflix from 28 September 2022.
+The film's streaming rights were bought by Netflix.
+The film began streaming there from 28 September 2022.

 Reception

 M Suganth of The Times of India rated the film with 3.5/5 stars stating, "Several blending of forms like love, caste, honour killings and music, actually gives the film a vibe that is very new-age, and makes it an experience that shouldn't be missed".
+Krishna Selvaseelan of Tamil Guardian rated the film 4 out of 5 stars, writing, “‘NN’ is the first chapter of the New Testament for the portrayal of love in Tamil cinema.
+Pa Ranjith has only continued to impress me with every subsequent film.”
 Director Anurag Kashyap posted that "the uncensored version of the film is like the director's (Pa.Ranjith) chaotic mind, where so many of his identities are having conversations and conflicting with each other, but want to be in order".
-Kashyap concluded that it was his favourite film of Pa.Ranjith's, so far.
+Kashyap concluded that it was his favourite film of Ranjith's, so far.